ubam/community/logs_extraction.md

 ## the bug restarted the device, what type of restart was it?

 - soft reboot: the session or app closes, and the Ubuntu Touch loading animation appears.
 In this case, select syslog, unity8 logs and crash logs.
-- hard reboot: the device reboots completely and the white BQ welcome screen appears when the device is switched on.
+- hard reboot: the device reboots completely and the white BQ or black Google welcome screen appears when the device is switched on.
 Select last logs.

 ##  the app shut down or freeze suddenly?